lab1092/blender-manual_ja/manual/sequencer/effects.rst

 .. figure:: /images/Manual-VSE-Transform_ex.gif

-(Note: Transform does not work in Blender 2.49) Transform is a swiss-army knife of image manipulation.
+Transform is a swiss-army knife of image manipulation.
 It scales, shifts, and rotates the images within a strip.
 The example to the right shows what can be done with a single image.
-To make a smooth transition to the final effect, enable the :guilabel:`Frame locked` button and define a curve in the Ipo Window (Sequence mode).
+To make a smooth transition to the final effect, enable the *Frame locked* button and define a curve in the Ipo Window (Sequence mode).

 .. figure:: /images/Manual-VSE-Transform_prop.jpg

-With the :guilabel:`Transform` strip selected, uses the properties panel to adjust the settings of this effect:
+With the *Transform* strip selected, uses the properties panel to adjust the settings of this effect:

 (x,y)Scale (Start,End):
-   To adjust the scale (size). :guilabel:`xScale Start` defines the start width, :guilabel:`xScale End` the end width, :guilabel:`yScale Start` the start height, and :guilabel:`yScale End` the end height.
+   To adjust the scale (size). *xScale Start* defines the start width, *xScale End* the end width, *yScale Start* the start height, and *yScale End* the end height.
    The values higher than **1.0** will scale up the picture, while values lower than **1.0** will scale it down.
 (x,y) (Start,End):
    To adjust the position (shifting).
-   :guilabel:`x Start` defines the horizontal start position, :guilabel:`x End`, the end one; positive values shift the image to the right, negative values, to the left.
+   *x Start* defines the horizontal start position, *x End*, the end one; positive values shift the image to the right, negative values, to the left.
-   :guilabel:`y Start` defines the vertical start position, :guilabel:`y End`, the end one; positive values shift the picture to the top, negative values, to the bottom. rot (Start,End):
+   *y Start* defines the vertical start position, *y End*, the end one; positive values shift the picture to the top, negative values, to the bottom. rot (Start,End):
    The rotation is in degrees (**360** for a full turn) and is counter-clockwise.